 Funds of funds come with differing ownership.
 Some fund GPs are completely independent, some are sponsored by banks, and some are associated with diversified investment companies.
-We strongly favor the independent firms and selectively recommend some FOFs sponsored by diversified investment firms.
-Our concerns are mainly access to top-tier managers, the GPs' alignment of interest with the LPs, terms and conditions, and conflicts of interest.
+We strongly favor the independent firms although we do selectively recommend some fund of funds sponsored by diversified investment firms.
+Irrespective of the sponsor, our primary concerns are mainly a fund of fund's access to top-tier managers, the GPs' alignment of interest with the LPs, favorable terms and conditions, and minimization of conflicts of interest.

-Funds of funds also differ in their approach to diversification, both as to styles and vintage year commitments.
+Funds of funds also differ in their approach to portfolio construction, both as to styles and vintage year commitments.
 Some concentrate on one stage, e.g., early or late-stage venture capital, large-cap buyout, small to mid-cap buyout, etc. Others are diversified across these and other asset classes.
-In addition to the US there are very high quality independent Asian, European and Israeli FOFs.
-For the initial investor, we will recommend starting a program to gain access to this range of styles, geographic and vintage year exposure.
-Many of the better FOFs will also have access to the same underlying managers.
-To avoid manager overlap it is important to consider the right mix of FOFs for the individual investor.
+In addition to the US, there are very high quality independent Asian, European and Israel-only funds of funds.
+For the new investor, we will often recommend starting a program designed to gain access to a range of styles, geographies and vintage year exposures.
+Many of the better funds of funds will also have access to many of the same underlying managers.
+To avoid manager overlap it is important to carefully construct the right mix of funds of funds.

-Fund of funds vary in their approach to fundraising.
-The variation is in the frequency with which they are in the market and the number of underlying funds to which each of their offerings will commit.
-Typically, the more often a FOF is in the market, the fewer underlying funds it will commit to and its vintage year coverage will be shorter.
+Funds of funds vary in their approach to fundraising.
+The frequency with which a fund of funds comes to the market and the number of underlying funds to which each of their offerings will commit can vary greatly.
+Typically, the more frequently a fund of funds comes to market with different offerings, the fewer underlying funds it will commit to and its vintage year coverage will be shorter.
 For those that raise funds less frequently, they will typically commit to a larger number of underlying funds over a greater number of vintage years.
-In either case, it is important to re-invest with the selected FOF as it comes back to the market in order to achieve the goals associated with diversification and access to top-tier managers as those managers return to the market.

-As the private equity portfolio matures, we will recommend opportunistic commitments to more narrowly focused fund of funds to complement the diversification.
-Such commitments might focus on early stage venture capital, secondary investment offerings or small to mid-cap buyout, both in the US and elsewhere as a few examples.
-These extensions into the subsectors can provide exposure to areas that have historically provided higher returns than the norm without creating undue concentration.
+As a client gains experience with private equity investing, Greycourt will typically begin to recommend commitments to more narrowly focused funds of funds in order to enhance the diversification.
+Such commitments might, for example, focus on early stage venture capital, secondary investment offerings or small to mid-cap buyout, both in the US and elsewhere.
+These extensions into the sub-sectors can provide exposure to areas that have historically provided higher returns than the norm without creating undue concentration.

-The number of investor-friendly FOFs is extremely limited, particularly those that truly have access to the better private equity funds and who have the infrastructure to adequately perform due diligence and monitor and report performance.
-Many of these funds were typically started by groups of individuals that had had extensive experience working with individual funds either at banks, family offices or investing institutions, providing them with continuing access to, and knowledge about, the better and more established firms as well as promising emerging firms.
+The number of investor-friendly funds of funds is extremely limited, particularly those that truly have access to the better private equity funds and who have the infrastructure to adequately perform due diligence and monitor and report performance.
+Many of these funds were typically started by groups of individuals that had extensive experience working with individual funds either at banks, family offices or investing institutions, providing them with continuing access to, and knowledge about, the better and more established firms as well as promising emerging firms.

-Asia, Europe and Israel
+Europe, Asia, Latin America and Israel

-With the maturation of private equity outside the United States and the weathering of a few cycles and several global dislocations, quality FOFs have emerged.
-Many years ago the smaller investor relied on their US fund of funds for access to non-US funds and several of them did and do a good job.
-However, there are now several Asia, Europe and Israel specific FOFs that are in position to extend access to top performing country specific funds that are very hard to discover and otherwise access.
+With the maturation of private equity outside the US and the weathering of a few cycles and several global dislocations, a number of quality non-US focused funds of funds have emerged.
+Many years ago the smaller investor relied on their US-domiciled fund of funds for access to non-US funds and several of them did (and still do) a good job.
+However, there are now several Europe, Asia, Latin America and Israel specific funds of funds that are in a position to extend access to top performing country specific funds that are difficult for non-local investors to discover and even harder to access.